 They do come at a cost, however, and many of us will probably opt to store our robots in the shed or take them to the garage.
 But if you like, a wide range of docking station options are available and they average at about $100.
 Some models even come with their own charging station as standard.

 Other Indirect Costs

 - Electricity: You will have to charge your robot lawn mower after you are done using it.
 This will increase your electricity usage, and thus drive up the bill you pay each month for electricity.
-This cost cannot be determined here as the pricing of electricity varies from state to state.
+This price cannot be determined here as the pricing of electricity varies from state to state.
 The good news is that we can infer from some users that the cost will not be much at all.
-This Youtube video by a happy Husqvarna user noted that it cost only 5 cents to charge their mower based upon their electricity company’s cost.
+This Youtube video by a happy Husqvarna user noted that it only takes 5 cents to charge their mower based upon their electricity company’s cost.